 Section 4-1 Composition; Eligibility; Term of Office

-Composition – The school committee shall consist of the mayor, who shall be chairman, and, six members elected at large.
+Composition – The school committee shall consist of the mayor, who shall be chair, and, 6 members elected at large.

-Eligibility – Any voter shall be eligible to hold the office of school committee member.
+Eligibility – Any registered voter shall be eligible to hold the office of school committee member.

-Term of Office – The term of office of school committee members shall be for two years beginning the first Monday in January following their election, and until their successors are qualified.
+Term of office – The term of office of school committee members shall be for 2 years beginning the first business day in January following their election, and until their successors are qualified.

 Section 4-2 Officers of the School Committee

-The committee shall organize biennially on the first Monday in January, and shall elect one of its members vice chairman, whose duty it shall be to preside in the absence of the mayor.
+The committee shall organize biennially on the first business day in January, and shall elect one of its members vice chair, whose duty it shall be to preside in the absence of the mayor.

-Section 4-3 General Powers and Duties
+Section 4-3 Powers and Duties

-The school committee, in addition to the powers and duties conferred and imposed by law on school committees, shall have power to:

-Elect a superintendent of schools, and may, subject to the civil service laws and regulations, appoint, suspend or remove at pleasure such subordinate officers of assistants, including custodians of school buildings, as it may deem necessary for the proper discharge of its duties and the conduct of its business;

-Define the term of service, the duties and fix the compensation of all officers and employees appointed by it;

-Provide, when they are necessary, temporary accommodations for school purposes;

-Make all repairs, the expenditure for which are made from the regular appropriation for the school department, except as is otherwise provided herein, or by statute;

-The school committee, in addition to the powers and duties conferred and imposed by law on the school committee, shall have power to: Control all school buildings and ground connected therewith; except maintenance and repairs which shall be under the jurisdiction of the division of inspectional services.

-(as amended by Chapter 117 of the Acts of 2006)
+The school committee shall have all powers which are conferred on school committees by general laws and such additional powers and duties as may be provided by the charter, by ordinance, and/or otherwise consistent with the general laws.
+The powers and duties of the school committee shall include the following:

+To elect a superintendent of the schools who shall be charged with the administration of the school system, subject only to policy guidelines and directives adopted by the school committee and, upon the recommendation of the superintendent, to establish and appoint assistant or associate superintendents as provided in by law.

-Make all reasonable rules and regulations, not inconsistent with any laws of the commonwealth, for the management of the public schools of the city and for conducting the business of the schools.
+To make all reasonable rules and regulations for the management of the public school system and for conducting the business of the school committee as may be deemed necessary or desirable.

-Section 4-4 Sites for School Buildings

-No site for a school building shall be acquired or designated, no plans for the construction or alteration of a school building shall be accepted, or work thereon begin, and no furnishings or equipment shall be purchased or installed, by the city, without first having obtained in each case the approval of the school committee signified by order.
+To adopt and to oversee the administration of an annual operating budget for the school department, subject to appropriation by the city council.
+The school committee shall have general charge of all school buildings and grounds and shall furnish all school buildings with proper fixtures, furniture and equipment.
+The school committee shall provide ordinary maintenance of all school buildings and grounds; unless a central municipal maintenance department which may include maintenance of school buildings and grounds is established in accordance with law.
+Whenever the school committee shall determine that additional classrooms are necessary to meet the educational needs of the community, at least 1 member of the school committee, or a designee of the school committee, shall serve on the agency, council or committee to which the planning or construction of such new, remodeled or renovated school building is delegated.

-Section 4-5 Prohibitions
+Section 4-4 Prohibitions

-(a) Appointment – No member of the school committee, except the mayor, shall, during the term for which he is elected, hold any other office or position, the compensation for which is payable out of the city treasury, nor shall such person be eligible to hold any such office or position until two years following the expiration of such term .
-This provision shall not prevent a city officer or city employee who has taken a leave of absence from such office or employment from resuming his duties as such following such service as a school committee member.
+(a) Appointment – No member of the school committee, except the mayor, shall hold any compensated appointive city or school office or employment during their term until 1 year following the expiration of their term unless waived by a 2/3 vote of the full school committee.
+This provision shall not prevent a city officer or city employee who has taken a leave of absence from such office or employment from resuming their duties as such following such service as a school committee member.

-(b) Interference in Administration – No member of the school committee, nor any subcommittee of the school committee, shall, directly or indirectly, attempt to take any part in the conduct of the administrative businesses of the school committee.
+(b) Interference in administration – Except as may be otherwise authorized by the charter, no member of the school committee, nor any subcommittee of the school committee, shall directly take part in the conduct of the administrative businesses of the schools.

-Section 4-6 Exercise of Powers
+Section 4-5 Exercise of Powers

-In General – Unless otherwise provided by general law, or by the charter, the power of the school committee may be exercised in the manner determined by it.
+In general – Unless otherwise provided by general law, or by the charter, the power of the school committee may be exercised in the manner determined by it.